ysndr/MSc-Thesis/chapter/related-work.md

 ## Language Servers

 The LSP project was announced [@lsp-announced] in 2016 to establish a common protocol over which language tooling could communicate with editors.
-This way it is able to fully concentrate on source analysis instead of integration with specific editors by building custom GUI elements and being restricted to editors extension interface.
+The LSP helps the language intelligence tooling to fully concentrate on source analysis instead of integration with specific editors by building custom GUI elements and being restricted to editors extension interface.

 At the time of writing the LSP is available in version `3.16` [@Spec].
 Microsoft's official website lists 172 implementations of the LSP[@implementations] for an equally impressive number of languages.

-Assessing any majority of these is outside the scope of this work.
+An in-depth survey of these is outside the scope of this work.
 Yet, a few implementations stand out due to their sophisticate architecture, features, popularity or closeness to the presented work.

 ### Considerable dimensions